SparkPost/support-docs/articles/tech-resources/deep-links-self-serve.md

 ## Prerequisites

-- a moble app with deep linking support
+- a mobile app with deep linking support
 - a deep linking spec file(`apple-app-site-association` or `assetlinks.json`) hosted on a Content Delivery Network (CDN) or equivalent

 #### Sidebar: SparkPost Click Tracking